lino-framework/book/docs/specs/excerpts.rst

 What is a database excerpt?
 ===========================

-End users should know what a "database excerpt" is.
+End users should know what a :term:`database excerpt` is.
 They can see a history of these database excerpts using the following menu commands:

 - :menuselection:`Office --> My excerpts`
 - :menuselection:`Explorer --> All excerpts`